elchs/LetoDBf/Readme.txt

       LETO_COMMIT()

- Deprecated.
+ !
+Deprecated !
  But functionality is still there, it is what a common DbCommit() does.
- It is even allowed to be used during transactions.
+Both commands are allowed to be used during transactions.

       LETO_DBEVAL( [ <cBlock> ], [ <cFor> ], [ <cWhile> ], [ nNext ], [ nRecord ], [ lRest ] )
                                                                ==>aResults